clitetailor/react-epic/docs/StoreAndDI.md

 )
 ```

-So in the most cases, you may want to keep you store structure flat.
-However, if you need some advance tools to work with deep nesting state, consider using [Reselect](https://github.com/reduxjs/reselect)
+In the most cases, you may want to keep you store structure flat.
+However, if you need some advance tools to work with deep nesting state, consider using [Reselect](https://github.com/reduxjs/reselect).